agmoss/klearlink-api/README.md

 ### Authentication

-- The API uses API key-based authentication, requiring both an `X-API-Key` and `X-Username` in the request headers to authenticate requests.
+- The API uses API key-based authentication, requiring an `Authorization` header with the format `Apikey <UUID>` to authenticate requests.

 ### Monitoring and Logging